oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 The client may request whether content be returned from a Create, Update, or Delete request, or the invocation of an Action, by specifying the [`return` Prefer header](#Preferencereturnrepresentationandreturnminimal).
+A [success response](#SuccessResponses) indicates that data have been modified, even if the requested content could not be returned.

 ### <a name="CommonDataModificationSemantics" href="#CommonDataModificationSemantics">11.4.1 Common Data Modification Semantics</a>